amandahantony/stock-analysis/README.md

 ![2017 Stock Analysis](Other/Stock_Analysis_2017.png)
 ![2018 Stock Analysis](Other/Stock_Analysis_2018.png)

 5)The main focus of this project is to compare the effiency of the original code and refactored code.
 Using the VBA timer function, I was able to record the execution time for each stock analysis.
 Below are the execution times for the 2017 and 2018 stock analyses with the original code and refactored code.
+It is apparent that the refactored code cut down execution times by approximately
 ###### Execution Times with Original Code
 ![2017 Execution Times - Original](Other/2017_ExecutionTime_Original.png)
 ![2018 Execution Times - Original](Other/2018_ExecutionTime_Original.png)